What is Vinyl Fence?

 Semi Private Vinyl Fence

 Taller fences with tighter spaces between the pickets are classified as semi private.
-Semi private vinyl fences look the same on both sides.
+Semi private vinyl fence panels look the same on both sides.
 They can have exposed picket tops or a flat contemporary picket look.

 Two of the most common picket sizes for semi private fences are 3″ wide and 6″ wide.
 The space between the pickets can range between .5″ wide to 1.75″ wide.